 Glutino makes sure that its products contain fewer or no gluten.
 You can always find their bagels in the gluten-free frozen food section in their stores.
 Seems like their store is quite a health-oriented one as most of their products meet health standards.
 The most beautiful thing about Glutino is that you can just place your order online and you get your package in the comfort of wherever you are.

 Their bagels are made from a mixture of gluten-free flour, brown rice, potato, soy, cornflour, eggs.
-The Gluten-Free Certification Organization also gives them the pass mark of being gluten-free.
+On top of this, the Gluten-Free Certification Organization gives them the pass mark of being gluten-free.

 Consumers are always advised to keep bagels frozen until use.

-Guess you know one of the problems associated with celiac disease is indigestion.
-Well, gluten-free bagels help take care of digestive issues.
+Helps with Digestion: Guess you know one of the problems associated with celiac disease is indigestion.
+Well, these bagels help take care of digestive issues.

+Provides energy: Need more energy?
+Then you should try having some gluten free food generally.
 With gluten-free bagels, you can also manage your celiac disease.
-Gluten-free bagels also reduce the risk of diseases like heart diseases, and diabetes.
+They also reduce the risk of diseases like heart diseases, and diabetes.
 Many of the supplements used in making the gluten-free bagel contain vitamins, minerals, and antioxidants.